dk/Net-MitDK/README.md

 **Security note**:

 Make sure that the content of .mitdk directory is only readable to you.
-By default, on unix installation, the directory and the files will be readable and writable by you and readable by user `nobody`.
+By default, on unix installation, the directory and the files will be readable and writable by you and readable by group `nobody`.
 The latter is needed because the mitdk2pop server runs as `nobody` and needs to use the login leases.
+Run `sudo adduser nobody` and/or `sudo addgroup nobody` if needed.
+You may also need to add yourself to the group `nobody` if you want to let the utilities to create profiles for you.

 Lease renewal
 -------------